oriannna2015/COSI152CPA/README.md

 This web app provide services including recepie searching, saving of collections, upload of personal recepies and formation of shopping list.

+Latest update:
+- Add filter ingredient function for people with allergy as mentioned by feedback
+- Fix bug of 404 when API request get no instruction infomration (Need further test) :exclamation::exclamation::exclamation:API has a limit at about 100 calls as I am using free account in development.
+If you get error for searching try next day! :exclamation::exclamation::exclamation:

 Functionalities:
 - Search recepie: get recepie informations by keyword and conditonal tags
 - Favorite Lists: save recepies to your own favorite lists and have quick access to details